karel-burda/test-utils/README.md

 # You can also add coverage by appending "-DCOVERAGE:BOOL=ON"
 cmake -Bbuild/tests/unit -Htests/unit -DCMAKE_BUILD_TYPE:STRING=RelWithDebInfo
 cmake --build build/tests/unit --config RelWithDebInfo
-# Or you can build target "run-all-tests-verbose" that will also run the tests with certain timeout:
+# Or you can build target "run-all-tests-verbose" that will also run the tests with timeout, etc.:
 # cmake --build build/tests/unit --target run-all-tests-verbose --config RelWithDebInfo
 ```